suyash9466/web-security-notes/README.md

 - Business logic flaw affecting system integrity

 Note:
-This vulnerability does not lead to full account takeover but demonstrates weak validation logic that could be critical if present in sensitive features.
+This does not lead to full account takeover but highlights weak validation logic.

 ---

 Severity

 Low to Medium

 Reason:
-Limited direct impact (booking abuse), but indicates weak validation logic.
+Limited direct impact (booking abuse), but indicates weak backend validation logic.

 ---

 Real-World Risk

+While the direct impact is limited, this vulnerability highlights weak server-side validation.

-If similar validation flaws exist in sensitive functionalities such as login or payments, the impact could escalate to account compromise or financial abuse.
+If similar logic flaws exist in sensitive functionalities such as login, payments, or account recovery, the impact could escalate to account compromise or financial abuse.

 ---